 We have taken our community guidelines from San Francisco Indivisible's conduct code.
-(This is not an Indivisible SF event, and has no affiliation with Indivisible.
+(Ours are not Indivisible SF events, and we have no affiliation with Indivisible.
 We just think their guidelines fit our cause well.)
 Please follow them if you plan to attend.

-***If you plan to attend the event, please email your emergency contact information and any medical information you'd like people to know in case of arrest.
-We do not foresee arrests happening, but we want to be prepared in case.
+***If you plan to attend our events, please email your emergency contact information and any medical information you'd like people to know in case of arrest.
+We do not foresee arrests happening, but we want to be prepared.
 We will have lawyers on call 24/7 that will be made available to participants.***

 The Community Code of Conduct covers our behavior as members of the SF community, in any public meeting, online forum, mailing list, website, or private correspondence.

 We have a few ground rules that we ask people to adhere to, to ensure that the SF community is welcoming to people of all backgrounds and an effective example of the kind of change we advocate for with our representatives.
 This isn't an exhaustive list of things that you can't do.
 Rather, take it in the spirit in which it's intended — a guide to make it easier to be excellent to each other.
 Please follow the spirit of these guidelines, not just the letter.